shirshma/shirshma.github.io/index.md

 <p align="center"><img src="public/sdh_headshot copy.jpg" alt="headshot" width="300" ></p>

-I’m a PhD student in Behavioral Science at the University of Chicago Booth School of Business.
-I primarily study consumer financial decision making with an emphasis on Prospect Theory and Mental Accounting.
-I am developing ideas related to the impacts of ownership on expectations, loss aversion and discounting parameter estimation, and reference dependence in field settings.
+I’m a Rearch Associate at University of Colorado Leeds School of Business and Center for Research on Financial Decision Making and a PhD candidate in Behavioral Science at the University of Chicago Booth School of Business.
+I primarily study consumer financial decision making and topics in behavioral economics.
+My research examines topics related to ownership, financial decision making, learning, and core behavioral econ models like Prospect Theory.
 For additional details, see my research page.

 <p> Prior to starting my PhD, I worked at RAND in Boston doing health services research.
 I graduated from Swarthmore College in 2013.